If you wonder, “Where are free GED® classes near me?” we can help you!

 Type the name of your city or zip code to find GED prep classes near your location.

-This database includes all locations where you can prepare for the GED tests through adult education programs.
-We are updating our listing of GED (General Education Development) schools across America on a regular basis to keep our information accurate and up-to-date.
+This database includes all locations across the U.S. where you can prepare for the GED or HiSET® tests through adult education programs.
+We are updating our listing of GED (General Education Development) prep locations across America on a regular basis to keep our information accurate and up-to-date.

 From community colleges and literacy councils to the local church or library, instructors and volunteers can help you get your GED diploma.

-This list is the 2020 edition of our GED classes and GED programs.
-If you come across a non-listed GED prep site, please inform us.
+This list is the 2023 edition of our GED classes and programs overview.
+So, if you’re wondering: where are GED programs near me?
+We have the answer!
+If you come across a non-listed GED prep site or if we should add a facility, please inform us here.

 Not all states continued with the GED exam.
 Some states change to the HiSET, and some offer multiple options.
 The GED is offered exclusively on a computer, whereas the HiSET exams are available both on paper and on a computer in most states.

 How long you will need to get all set for the GED test depends on a number of factors, such as your educational level, your commitment to studying, and how much time you can dedicate to learning.
 In general, though, students may get all set for the real thing in three to six months if they study for at least three hours per week.

 Most states do not require GED test-takers to first attend a prep course or take and pass a GED practice test.
 However, the GED test is quite challenging, and proper preparation is crucial!

 High school equivalency testing requirements may vary a bit by state, but generally, GED or HiSET test-takers need to be 16 years old or older, but for 16 and 17-year-olds, strict restrictions and regulations apply.

 Check this page to find -> all GED testing centers and schools providing GED classes in each state.